Chiang Kai-shek: Rule

 Throughout his rule, complete eradication of the Communists remained Chiang's dream.
 After he had assembled his forces in Jiangxi, Chiang led his armies against the newly established Chinese Soviet Republic.
-With help from foreign military advisers such as Max Bauer and Alexander von Falkenhausen, Chiang's Fifth Campaign finally surrounded the Chinese Red Army in 1934.
+With help from foreign military advisers such as the German Max Bauer and Alexander von Falkenhausen, Chiang's Fifth Campaign finally surrounded the Chinese Red Army in 1934.
 The Communists, tipped off that a Nationalist offensive was imminent, retreated in the Long March during which Mao rose from a mere military official to the most influential leader of the Chinese Communist Party.

 Some academics and historians have classified Chiang's rule as fascist.
 The New Life Movement, initiated by Chiang, was based upon Confucianism mixed with Christianity, nationalism, and authoritarianism that have some similarities to fascism, which some historians alleged was an imitation of Nazism.
 Frederic Wakeman argued that the New Life Movement was "Confucian fascism".
 Chiang also sponsored the creation of the Blue Shirts Society, in conscious imitation of the Blackshirts in the Italian National Fascist Party and the Sturmabteilung of the Nazi Party.
 Its ideology was to expel foreign (Japanese and Western) imperialists from China and to crush communism.
 Close ties with Nazi Germany also gave the Nationalist government access to German military and economic assistance during the mid-1930s.
 In a 1935 speech, Chiang stated that "fascism is what China now most needs" and described fascism as the stimulant for a declining society.
 Mao once derogatorily compared Chiang to Adolf Hitler, referring to him as the "Führer of China".
-Sino-German relations rapidly deteriorated as Germany grew closer to Japan and almost completely broke down when Japan launched a full-scale invasion of China in 1937, which Germany failed to mediate.
-However, China, throughout the 1930s, refrained from declaring war on the Axis powers, including Germany and Italy.
-China also did not formerly declare war Japan until after the attack on Pearl Harbor in December 1941, which led to it officially declaring war on Japan, Germany, and Italy.